CIC Interpolation

 Details

-A method for specifying the length of a word and the length of the fractional part of fixed-point numbers for filter sections and/or output, specified as:
+A method for setting the length of a word and the length of the fractional part of fixed-point numbers for filter sections and/or output, specified as:

 -

-– the lengths of the words and fractions of the filter and output sections are selected automatically.
-The word lengths of the output signal and the last section (WL) are set as:
+Full precision— The lengths of the words and fractions of the filter and output sections are selected automatically.
+The length of the output words and the last section they are installed as:where

 -